Ir para o conteúdo principal

 Loading and Using your C Module

-Now you can load the package you created as usual, by adding it to the Config.toml's list of Packages requirement or by adding it to another Package's Package.toml as dependency as well.
+Now you can load the package you created as usual, by adding it to the Config.toml's list of Packages requirement or by adding it to another Package's Package.toml as dependency, e.g.:

 And in your Package, you can load and use it like: